Consistency and the exclusion core in object allocation with co-ownership: Proofs of Results in Section

-\begin{proof}[\textbf{Proof of Proposition \ref{prop:private:public}}] For every $ \Gamma \in \mathcal{E}^0 $, since $ \Gamma^* $ is private-ownership, by Proposition \ref{prop:private:ownership}, YRMH-IGYT and the exclusion core coincide in $ \Gamma^* $.
-By Lemma \ref{lemma:consistent}, YRMH-IGYT and the exclusion core are strongly consistent on $ \mathcal{E}^0 $.
-So, the two solutions coincide in $ \Gamma $.
-Because the refined exclusion core lies between them, the three solutions coincide. \end{proof}
+\begin{proof}[\textbf{Proof of Result (3) of Proposition \ref{prop:specialsetting}}] For every $ \Gamma \in \mathcal{E}^0 $, since $ \Gamma^* $ is private-ownership, by result (2) of Proposition \ref{prop:specialsetting}, the set of YRMH-IGYT outcomes and the exclusion core coincide in $ \Gamma^* $.
+By Lemma \ref{lemma:consistent}, the two sets are $ \mathcal{E}^{0} -$reduction invariant.
+So, they also coincide in $ \Gamma $.
+Because the refined exclusion core lies between them, the three sets coincide. \end{proof}